 The homework, quizzes, and tests are the bulk of the course and will really help you understand the materials.
 Do the Study Guide first, then the homework.
 Try to understand why you missed anything prior to moving on to the quiz.
-There is a button in the bottom left titled "Help Me Solve This".
-It walks you through the problem and is really helpful.
 When you are satisfied with your knowledge, move on to the chapter test.
 If you are working ahead on the homework and quizzes, then be sure to review them and your Study Guide prior to moving to the test!

-You have to take the orientation quiz but I will use these points as bonus in the Chapter Quiz grade so it is in your grade's best interest to score 100%.
+You have to take the orientation quiz but I will use these points as bonus in the Chapter Tests grade so it is in your grade's best interest to score 100%.
 It will also help you understand how the course works.